wredman4/Eve-TDU-Analysis/README.md

 # Eve-TDU-Analysis
 # Code for analysis done on Eve looking at topological distance unit (TDU) relationships.

-This repository is a colloboration between William Redman (NYU & Princeton), Danny Wells (Northwestern & Princeton), and Madhav Mani.
+This repository is a colloboration between William Redman (NYU & Princeton), Danny Wells (Northwestern & Princeton), and Madhav Mani (Northwestern).

 Please note that this repository includes the SLM toolbox developed by John D'Errico (http://www.mathworks.com/matlabcentral/fileexchange/24443-slm-shape-language-modeling) in its unabrigded form (including license), which is the only condition for redistribution.
 Please see SLM documentation for more information.